OpenMined/TenSEAL/RELEASING.md

 Releases are built and published by the **Build and Publish** workflow ([`.github/workflows/publish_wheels.yml`](.github/workflows/publish_wheels.yml)).
-It produces 16 wheels — Python 3.11–3.14 for Linux (glibc and musl), macOS (arm64) and Windows — plus a source distribution, and uploads them in a single step so a partial failure cannot leave a half-published release on the index.
+It produces 20 wheels — Python 3.11–3.14 for Linux (glibc and musl, x86-64 and aarch64), macOS (arm64) and Windows —
+plus a source distribution, and uploads them in a single step so a partial failure cannot leave a half-published release on the index.